-Charles R. King, Jr., owns and operates a farm in Montgomery County, VA.
+Charles R. King, Jr., of Christiansburg, VA, owns and operates a farm in Montgomery County.
 His farm consists of a cow/calf operation, straw and small grains.
+Mr. King grew pumpkins until 2021 and served as past president of the Virginia Pumpkin Growers Association.
 Mr. King serves on the Montgomery County Farm Bureau board and is an honorary member of the Virginia Tech AGR Fraternity.

-Charles B. Leech, IV, is an owner/operator of the family's dairy farm, Ingleside Dairy Farm, Inc. and an owner/manager of Ingleside Land, LLC.
+Charles B. Leech, IV, is an owner/operator of the family's dairy farm, Ingleside Dairy Farm, Inc., and an owner/manager of Ingleside Land, LLC.
 Mr. Leech serves as a director on the Rockbridge Farmers' Cooperative Board and a director of Virginia State Dairymen's Association.

 Milton L. McPike, Jr., is an outside director.
-He is a retired Operations Manager for Cargill, Inc. in Wichita, KS.
+He is a retired Assistant Vice President for Cargill, Inc. in Wichita, KS.